shotto42/invaders/README.md

 The Invaders Emulation works with MAME ROMs (Google ...).
 Unzip the ROM files and copy the content into the rom folder.

-The folder ini_file_templates contains configuration templates for each of the below listed ROM sets.
+The folder **ini_file_templates** contains configuration templates for each of the below listed ROM sets.
-Copy the ROM matching ini file (e.g. invaders.sitv1) into the invaders main folder and rename it to invaders.ini to make sure that the ROMs are correctly loaded and memory mapped.
+Copy the ROM matching ini file (e.g. invaders.sitv1) into the invaders bin/ folder and rename it to invaders.ini to make sure that the ROMs are correctly loaded and memory mapped.
 Details of the memory mapping are well documented in the MAME source code: midw8080/8080bw.cpp [7]

 **The following MAME ROM versions have been tested:**
 | MAME      | Description                                                     |